NissanJK/ckd_detection/README.md

 ## Features

-- Preprocessed dataset with key features for CKD prediction.
+- **Preprocessed Dataset**: Optimized dataset with essential features tailored for Chronic Kidney Disease (CKD) prediction.
-- Machine learning models, including XGBoost, for high accuracy.
+- **Multiple Machine Learning Models**: Implementation of models such as K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and XGBoost to ensure robust predictions.
-- Automated hyperparameter tuning using `RandomizedSearchCV`.
+- **Hyperparameter Optimization**: Automated tuning with `RandomizedSearchCV` for improving model performance and accuracy.
-- Confusion matrix visualization for model evaluation.
+- **Performance Metrics Visualization**: Confusion matrix, ROC curves, and other evaluation metrics for comprehensive model analysis.
-- Clean and professional UI for visualizing healthy vs. infected kidneys.
+- **Interactive UI**: User-friendly interface with dynamic visualizations to distinguish between healthy and infected kidneys.

 ---